Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic

 \section{Our proof strategy for complete graphs}

+We give two proofs of a bound on $\E[F(n)]$.
+One gives an asymptotically worse bound, but will be useful to give the best estimates for small values of $n$.
+The other one is more involved and requires rather tedious computation.
+Here we present an intuition on both proofs and introduce a bit more terminology.

+\paragraph{Log-square bound.} For this proof, we will fix an arbitrary rotation system and pick a uniform at random edge scheme.
+We will work with a random process that builds a random edge scheme step by step.
+First, we order the vertices of a graph $G$ arbitrarily.
+We represent the ordering as $v_1,v_2,\dots,v_n$, and we process vertices one by one, starting with $v_n$.
+When processing a vertex $v_k$, since we fixed a rotation system, the cyclic rotation of darts in $D_k$ is fixed.
+We process the darts incident with $v_k$ in this fixed order.
+At each step we either keep this dart unpaired or pick another random dart to pair this dart with to make a $2$-cycle in $L$, as defined precisely in \hyperref[def:rpA]{Random Process~A}.
+An analysis of this process in Section~\ref{sec:logsqBound} will give Theorem~\ref{thm:logsqBound}.

-\paragraph{General approach.} The definition of a random embedding requires choosing uniformly at random a cyclic permutation $R_i$ for each $i\in [n]$.
-However, we will work with a more delicate random process (still with the same distribution on embeddings) that will allow us to analyze the procedure step-by-step.
-In our case, a step will be a choice of $\Next(d)$ for some dart $d$.
-We build a combinatorial map $(D,R,L)$ whose underlying graph is $K_n$.
-Note that $D$ and $L$ are given by the graph, and our task will be to build $R$ uniformly at random.
-Our main tool is a simplified and refined approach of Stahl~\cite{Stahl1995}, which gives the best previously-known upper bound of $n+\ln(n)$ stated in \cref{thm:Stahl_K_n}.
+\paragraph{Logarithmic bound.} \lv{ Our main tool is a simplified and refined approach of Stahl~\cite{Stahl1995}, which gives the best previously-known upper bound of $n+\ln(n)$ stated in \cref{thm:Stahl_K_n}.